BatsResearch/taglets/README.md

 ```
 ### 2. Run the task

+Before running the demo, set the environment variable `export CUBLAS_WORKSPACE_CONFIG=:4096:8`.
+The demo script contains
+`torch.set_deterministic(True)` which requires the environment variable to be set.

 Run the demo using the `run_demo.py` file (shown below).
-We recommend using GPUs to run the scrip.
+We recommend using GPUs to run the script.
 It takes around two hours to run the script on one NVIDIA V100s.

 For GPU/Multi-GPU support, we need to add the argument `--use_gpu` when launching the script and also use `accelerate launcher` to launch the script.